serilog-contrib/serilog-sinks-amqp-batching/README.md

 A Serilog sink that writes AMQP 1.0 messages using the [AMQPNetLite](https://www.nuget.org/packages/AMQPNetLite/) package.

+It has been tested to work with EventHub and RabbitMQ.

 ## Quick Start

 The most basic minimalistic sink initialization is done like this.